The School of Psychology is part of the Faculty of Science. Units of study in this major are available at standard level.

 - successful completion of a History and Philosophy of Psychology unit at third year level only if you wish to be considered for the Theoretical Thesis option; and

-- a SCIWAM of at least 65 only if you are a Science Faculty student
+- a SCIWAM of at least 65 only if you are a Faculty of Science student

 Admission is offered on a merit and competitive basis.